Infinite Banking With Life Insurance: Definition, Strategy & Example

 What Is Infinite Banking?

 Infinite banking uses cash value life insurance policies as personal banking systems through premium overfunding strategies.
-With overfunded policies, you pay more than required premiums to rapidly build cash value, then borrow against this value for personal expenses or investments while earning continued policy interest.
+You pay more than required premiums to build cash value rapidly, then borrow against this value for personal expenses or investments while earning continued policy interest.

-Infinite banking offers financial flexibility since policy loans don't require credit checks or rigid repayment schedules, but involves policy fees, surrender charges and potential tax consequences that affect your overall returns.
+Infinite banking offers financial flexibility because policy loans don't require credit checks or rigid repayment schedules.
+But policy fees, surrender charges and tax consequences affect your overall returns.

 THE INFINITE BANKING CONCEPT: ORIGINS AND EXPERT VALIDATION